 What is the difference between Activity type: Task Dependent and Resource Dependent in Primavera P6

-In Primavera P6, there are 2 popular activity types: Task Dependent and Resource Dependent.
-What is the difference between these types?
-By choosing the activity type, P6 will select what calendar is used to calculate the finish date of the activity: Choose Task Dependent: P6 use Activity calendarChoose Resource Dependent: P6 use Resource calendar It will affect...
+In Primavera P6, there are two commonly used activity types: Task Dependent and Resource Dependent.
+The key difference between them lies in how the software determines the calendar used to calculate the activityās finish date.
+Task Dependent: P6 uses theĀ Activity CalendarĀ to calculate the finish date.
+Resource Dependent: P6 uses theĀ Resource CalendarĀ to calculate the finish date.
+This choice directly impacts...
 Continue Reading →

 What is the difference between Total Float and Free Float in Primavera P6

-In Primavera P6, there are two important values: Total Float and Free Float.
-So what are the differences between them?
-Total Float: is the amount of time an activity can be delayed without delaying the Project Finish Date.Free Float: is the amount of time an activity can be delayed without delaying its Successor Activity Finish Date....
+In Primavera P6, there are two key scheduling concepts: Total Float and Free Float.
+While they may seem similar, they serve different purposes.
+Total Float:The amount of time an activity can be delayedĀ without delaying the projectās finish date.
+Free Float:The amount of time an activity can be delayedĀ without delaying the start of its immediate successor....
 Continue Reading →

 How to Change 5 Day Workweek to 7 Day Workweek calendar but keep Project Finish Date unchanged in Primavera P6